The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Introduction

 Whereas coherence is a property of the compositional parts, isometry is a property of the samples.
 If the logratio approach is taken as a favourable reference for CoDA, then the sample structure using an alternative transformation can be checked against the sample structure using the logratio transformation.
 Here the Procrustes correlation will again be used to measure closeness to isometry, by which is meant closeness to the logratio sample structure.
 This idea of using Procrustes analysis, inspired by \cite{Krzanowski:87}, has already been used for logratio variable selection by \cite{Greenacre:19}.
 Such diagnostic measures of similarity between part structures (coherence) and between sample structures (isometry) allow practitioners to judge whether simpler alternative transformations are close enough to coherence and isometry to allow valid statistical analysis.
 As mentioned before, the benefit of these alternative transformations will be that they are easier to interpret and also cope naturally with zeros in the data without need for replacement or imputation.

-The objective of this paper is to demonstrate how the intrinsic standardization in correspondence analysis \citep{Benzecri:73, Greenacre:84, Greenacre:16a}, preceded by a Box-Cox power transformation \citep{Box:64}, can be successfully used as an alternative to logratio transformations.
+The objective of this paper is to demonstrate how the intrinsic standardization in correspondence analysis \citep{Benzecri:73, Greenacre:84, Greenacre:16a}, followed by a Box-Cox power transformation \citep{Box:64}, can be successfully used as an alternative to logratio transformations.
 This alternative is underpinned by the fact that correspondence analysis's chi-square distances computed on Box-Cox transformed compositions tend to logratio distances as the power parameter tends to zero \citep{Greenacre:09, Greenacre:10a}.
 This close theoretical connection holds for strictly positive data, and clearly not for data that include zeros.
-However, in the presence of zeros, it turns out that a power transformation can be identified that is optimal in approximating logratio distances (i.e., as close to isometry as possible), and the validity of the resulting transformation can be additionally checked using the measure of coherence.
+However, in the presence of zeros, it turns out that a power transformation can be identified that is optimal in approximating logratio distances (i.e., as close to isometry as possible), and the validity of the resulting transformation can be additionally checked using the measure of coherence, for comparison of various subcompositions to the full composition.
 Because the proposed transformation combines the ideas of chi-square standardization (i.e., division of the part values by the square roots of their respective mean values) and power transformation, the new transformation is termed the \textit{chiPower} transformation, to be defined explicitly in Subsection 2.3 below.

 Moreover, if the compositional variables serve as independent variables in a supervised learning context, then the value of the power can be used as a tuning parameter to optimize prediction of the response variable.
-In this particular situation isometry is no longer important but coherence is still an issue, however, and will need to be investigated in each case.
+In this particular situation isometry is no longer important, but coherence is still an issue and will need to be investigated in each case.

-To illustrate this alternative approach, a ``wide" compositional data set is first considered with almost 4000 compositional parts (microbial genes) \citep{Martinez2:21, GreenacreMartinezBlasco:21}.
+To illustrate this alternative approach, a ``wide" compositional data set is first considered with almost 4000 compositional parts (microbial genes) \citep{Martinez:22, GreenacreMartinezBlasco:21}.
 This is a typical data set in the burgeoning field of ``omics" research: genomics, microbiomics, metabolomics, proteomics, etc. A second data matrix with much fewer parts but many more samples, i.e. a ``narrow" but ``long" data set, is considered where there is a categorical response to be predicted from the compositional variables.
 In both applications the issue of data zeros is considered.